 Scientific Collaborations: Philosophy of Science Meets Scientific Practice

-The project conducts strategic empirical case studies at selected leading biology laboratories around the world.
+Within the project strategic empirical case studies will be conducted at selected leading biology laboratories around the world.
 The emphasis is on the identification, examination and philosophical analysis of scientific projects that are likely to extend and disrupt the notion of life.
 The labs correspond to key areas of research relating to synthetic biology and astrobiology: unnatural biological parts, biological organization, synthetic life, evolution, and habitability.
 Our case study focuses on how the conditions on exoplanets are studied by means of computer simulations.

 FfAME, USABenner Lab (Foundation for Applied Molecular Evolution)

 The Benner group is a pioneer in synthetic biology, combinatorial chemistry and paleomolecular biology.
-The case study focuses on their work on organic synthesis to prepare artificial and expanded genetic systems.
+Our case study focuses on their work on organic synthesis to prepare artificial and expanded genetic systems.

 Caltech, USA & UPF, BarcelonaElowitz Lab & Ojalvo Lab

-The Elowitz lab is one of the leading labs in the study of genetic circuits.
-It has collaborative ties with the Ojalvo lab that studies the dynamic nonlinear interactions between system components in biological systems at various levels of organization.
+The Elowitz Lab is one of the leading labs in the study of genetic circuits.
+It has collaborative ties with the Ojalvo Lab, which studies the dynamic nonlinear interactions between system components in biological systems at various levels of organization.
 Our case study focuses on their most recent work.

 Caltech, USAMatt Thomson Lab

-Matt Thomson Lab (Caltech, USA) focuses on biological engineering and developmental biology and genetics through computational and synthetic biology methods.
-The case study focuses on their work on ‘possible’ cells.
+Matt Thomson Lab (California Institute of Technology, USA) focuses on biological engineering, developmental biology and genetics through computational and synthetic biology methods.
+Our case study focuses on their work on ‘possible’ cells.

 University of ZürichWagner Lab

 Wagner Lab (University of Zürich) studies evolutionary innovations in metabolism, regulatory circuits, and macromolecules and the evolution of biological networks forming the bridge between genotype and phenotype.
-The case study focuses on the search for deeper principles of evolutionary innovation
+Our case study focuses on the search for deeper principles of evolutionary innovation.

 University of BernCenter for Space and Habitability

-Center for Space and Habitability (CSH, University of Bern).
-CSH is a multidisciplinary research center announcing as its mission the study of “the formation, detection and characterization of other worlds, the definition of life and our search for it elsewhere in the universe”.
+The Center for Space and Habitability (CSH, University of Bern) is a multidisciplinary research center announcing as its mission, the study of “the formation, detection and characterization of other worlds, the definition of life and our search for it elsewhere in the universe”.